-The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, made the announcement today of over $12 million in funding through the program, which supports hands-on learning experiences aimed at building the next generation of scientists and research leaders.
+The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry, made the announcement today that over $12 million will be available to fund numerous projects across Canada in support of hands-on learning experiences aimed at engaging the next generation of scientists and research leaders.

 Helping students extend STEM learning beyond the classroom will be supported by honouring multiple ways of knowing, bridging Western-based science learning with traditional Indigenous or community-based teachings.
 Students will be immersed in fun and creative learning experiences both in their classes and in their communities.
-McGill faculty and students, along with community knowledge holders, will introduce students in grades seven through nine to “design thinking” and project-based learning.
+McGill faculty and students, along with community knowledge holders, will introduce students in grades seven through nine to “design thinking” and support project-based learning alongside classroom teachers.

 “For many youths, pursuing learning in STEM subjects is an uphill battle due to persisting inequity and underrepresentation”, says Chromik.
 “Our program understands that it is important for science educators to be able to recognize and integrate students’ experiences, helping them to self-identify as innovative makers and creators.
 This project, collaborating with Branches, will allow us to strengthen our Youth Action and Outreach initiative, which partners with local schools and communities to help diverse populations gain better access to higher education and civic engagement.”